-Cardiomyopathy is a disease of the heart muscle, or myocardium, which prevents the heart from functioning normally.
+Cardiomyopathy is a disease of the heart muscle, or myocardium, that prevents the heart from functioning normally.
 There are several types of cardiomyopathy, including:

 In the United States, dilated cardiomyopathy occurs in approximately five to eight people per 100,000; it causes approximately 10,000 deaths and 46,000 hospitalizations each year.
 It is the most common reason for heart transplantation.

 This topic review discusses the definition, symptoms, diagnosis, and treatment of dilated cardiomyopathy.
 Hypertrophic cardiomyopathy is discussed separately.
-(See "Patient information: Hypertrophic cardiomyopathy (Beyond the Basics)".)
+(See "Patient education: Hypertrophic cardiomyopathy (Beyond the Basics)".)

 Heart function in dilated cardiomyopathy — Dilated cardiomyopathy (DCM) is a disease of the heart muscle in which the heart chambers become enlarged or dilated (figure 2).
 The heart muscle is weakened, making it more difficult for blood to flow from the body and lungs into the heart and for blood to be pumped from the heart to the rest of the body.
 The left ventricle is affected most commonly by DCM, although the right ventricle can also be affected.
 The dilatation often becomes severe and the heart may become quite enlarged.
 As the function of the left (and/or right) ventricle worsens, signs and symptoms of heart failure may develop.